Top 4 Fruit Trees That Grow Best in Texas Yards

 When and How to Plant Pears in Texas?

-Grafted pear tree (that you can also buy from a local nursery) usually takes 3 to 5 years, while seed-grown can take 5 to 10 years or even longer.
+A grafted pear tree (that you can also buy from a local nursery) usually takes 3 to 5 years, while a seed-grown one can take 5 to 10 years or even longer.
 Try to grow pears from seeds to make them friendly to your local climate.

 Pear seeds planting time varies based on distinct last frost dates in whole Texas (here’s when to sow pear seeds in Texas).
 Experts describe that they generally harvest pears from late summer through fall.